Ratchet7x5/software-article-database-app/README.md

-# Assignment-1B
+# Software Article Database App
-A simple MERN Stack app using RESTful API and CRUD operations to add, edit, and remove articles.
+A simple MERN Stack app using RESTf API and CRUD operations to add, edit, and remove articles.

+# Current Functionality:
+Submit Articles to MongoDB
+View All Articles (data retrieved from MongoDB)